eduardoalsilva/eduardoalsilva/README.md

-## Hi dear!!
+## Hey you!!
 I'm Eduardo Silva 👋🏼

 - 🤓 I'm a data science student at UNIVESP
 - ⚙  I'm currently studying Pandas, Numpy, Matplotlib and Scikitlearn

 ## Languages and tools I have used
 <div style="display: inline_block"><br>